-The Borrower is now in breach of their repayment obligations under their Harmoney contract, and the case is reviewed for legal action.
+The Borrower is informed that they are now in breach of their repayment obligations under their Harmoney contract, and that Harmoney reserves the right to commence legal action.
 Further to this, a 'Notice of Demand' is issued to the Borrower.

-If no attempt at resolution is made, the case is handed to our Recovery Team.
-However, at this point the aim is still to retrieve repayment, and the Collections team will continue to work with the delinquent Borrower to reach an amicable solution.
+If no attempt at resolution is made by the Borrower, the case is handed to our Recovery Team.
+However, at this point the aim is to continue with an attempt to collect the debt, and the Collections team will continue to work with the delinquent Borrower to reach an amicable solution.

 A second written 'Notice of demand' is issued, as well as numerous further attempts at resolution.

-This is the final opportunity for the Borrower to resolve the situation prior to further enforcement steps being taken.
-Failure to make payment at this stage may result in the commencement of legal action, and the lodgement of a default with New Zealand's Credit Bureaus.
+This is the final opportunity for the Borrower to resolve the situation prior to further collections steps being taken.
+Failure to make payment at this stage may result in consideration of commencement of legal action, and the lodgement of a default on the Borrower's Credit file with New Zealand's Credit Bureau.

-This stage represents the last possible stage for a Borrower to make repayment before legal action is commenced.
+This stage represents the last possible stage for a Borrower to make repayment before legal action is considered.

-If no attempt at reparation is made, the loan will move into a 'Charged Off' state, and the case handed over to an outsourced recoveries team.
-If applicable, Harmoney will also begin legal proceedings.
+If no attempt at remediation is made, the loan will move into a 'Charged Off' state, and the case handed over to an outsourced recoveries team.

-If Borrowers find themselves unable to reasonably keep up their loan repayments due to unexpected life event, they can apply for Unforeseen Hardship.
+If Borrowers find themselves unable to reasonably keep up their loan repayments due to unexpected life event, they can apply for Unforeseen Hardship relief.

-Once Harmoney receives an application, and we determine that we have all the information we require, our team will assess the application and make a decision on whether or not to approve the application for Unforeseen Hardship.
+Once Harmoney receives an application, including all supporting documentation, the hardship team will assess the application and make a decision on whether or not to approve the application for Unforeseen Hardship.
 If the application is successful one of the following will happen: